TidalScale/R_benchmark_test/README.md

 Run the scripts/cms_data_download.sh script at the Linux command line to download all of the necessary data files.

 To run all of the different-sized R tests in one go, simply run the runtests.sh script at the Linux command line.
-A full test run takes about 40 hours.
+A full test run takes about a week.

 ## Test Results